zainnadeem/OOP-Cards-Model-ios-0616/README.md

 #### Overriding `description`

 Whenever we send objects to an `NSLog()` to be printed in the console, what that handy function actually does is read the `description` string property of that object.
 You won't see this property listed in the Apple Reference Docs for any of the classes that you're used to working with, however.
-This is because `description` is actually a property on `NSObject` which means that all objects in the Core Foundation inherit it.
-Many of them, such as `NSArray`, override it to customize how they answer the query.
+This is because `description` is actually a property on `NSObject` which means that almost all objects inherit it.
+Many of them, such as `NSArray`, override it to customize how they are logged.
 As a part of this lab, you'll do the same for your custom classes.

 ## Instructions